 2. Take a boat trip and enjoy snorkeling in Zanzibar!

 If you want to do a safari in Zanzibar, you can consider a sea adventure safari as well!
-Safari Blue is a company that offers full day tours where you can swim or snorkel.
+Safari Blue is a company that offers full-day tours where you can swim or snorkel.
 Leaving from Stone Town, these tours are one of the best ways to experience snorkeling in Zanzibar.
 You might also get a chance to swim with dolphins!
 It’s a must-have on your Zanzibar bucket list.

 Depending on which tour you choose, you will be taken to several different places, from a sandbar to a lagoon.
 You’ll also get a full buffet lunch, which is usually grilled right on the beach!
-You can also sail in one of the tradition Dhows (boats used by Arabs and Indians that have large triangular sails).
+You can also sail in one of the traditional Dhows (boats used by Arabs and Indians that have large triangular sails).

 There are a bunch of companies that offer similar tours, but Safari Blue is the most well-known.
 It’s also the most expensive and, while you can find identical ones for much less, they might not be of the same quality.